mpv-player/mpv/DOCS/man/vo.rst

             into.
 By default, this is set to the special name HOOKED which has the effect of overwriting the hooked texture.

+        WIDTH <szexpr>, HEIGHT <szexpr>
+            Specifies the size of the resulting texture for this pass.
+            ``szexpr`` refers to an expression in RPN (reverse polish notation), using the operators + - * /, floating point literals, and references to existing texture sizes such as MAIN.width or CHROMA.height.
+By default, these are set to HOOKED.w and HOOKED.h, respectively.

-        TRANSFORM sx sy ox oy
+        OFFSET ox oy
-            Specifies how this pass intends to transform the hooked texture.
-            ``sx``/``sy`` refer to a linear scale factor, and ``ox``/``oy`` refer to a constant pixel shift that the shader will introduce.
-The default values are 1 1 0 0 which leave the texture size unchanged.
+            Indicates a pixel shift (offset) introduced by this pass.
+These pixel offsets will be accumulated and corrected during the next scaling pass (``cscale`` or ``scale``).
+The default values are 0 0 which correspond to no shift.
+Note that offsets are ignored when not overwriting the hooked texture.

         COMPONENTS n
             Specifies how many components of this pass's output are relevant